How to Create Easter Crochet Designs That Truly Match Your Decor

 15. Crochet Basket Fillers

-Basket fillers include:
+Basket fillers are things like:

-• small eggs
+• little eggs

 • simple shapes